 Follow landing page requirements to make sure your customers’ expectations are met.

 - Use the same product title and description that you do on your landing page.
 Don’t use synonyms or search query terms that aren’t included in your product’s landing page.
 Customers expect the messaging of your product ads and listings to match your landing pages.
 Differences can create a poor shopping experience or cause users to leave your page without buying anything.

-- Use product landing pages that show the same product variant that you use in your Shopping ad.
-It can be a frustrating experience for customers, especially on mobile, to have to select a product variant, like color or size, on your landing page after clicking on that variant in your Shopping ad.
+- Use product landing pages that show the same product variant that you use in your Shopping ad or listing.
+It can be a frustrating experience for customers, especially on mobile, to have to select a product variant, like color or size, on your landing page after clicking on that variant in your Shopping ad or listing.

 - Use the same color names in your product data that appears on your landing page.
 For example, don’t change a color like “Midnight Sky” into “Dark Blue”.
-Your account may be disapproved or you may confuse customers if you show a different name of color in your Shopping ad than on your product landing page.
+Your account may be disapproved or you may confuse customers if you show a different name of color in your Shopping ad or listing than on your product landing page.